This is the article to give to your boss or anyone else who doesn't have much time, but needs to know the basic usability facts.

 Usability and utility are equally important and together determine whether something is useful: It matters little that something is easy if it's not what you want.
 It's also no good if the system can hypothetically do what you want, but you can't make it happen because the user interface is too difficult.
 To study a design's utility, you can use the same user research methods that improve usability.

-- Definition: Useful = usability + utility.
+- Definition of Useful = usability + utility.

 Why Usability is Important